 \textbf{Notation.} All vector norms $\|\cdot\|$ are Euclidean.
 For a vector-valued random variable $X$, the variance is denoted by $\mathrm{Var}(X) := \mathbb{E}\,\left(\|X-\mathbb{E}X\|^2\right).$

 With this notation in place, and given the summation representation

-we now define the \emph{truncated single-sample (TSS)} estimator:
+We now define the \emph{truncated single-sample (TSS)} estimator:

 Having introduced the TSS estimator, we now establish its basic properties.
-In particular, we show that its expectation coincides with the deterministic truncation at $i_{\max}$ and represent the variance in terms of $\Delta_i$.
+In particular, we show that its expectation coincides with the deterministic truncation at $i_{\max}$ and represent its variance in terms of $\Delta_i$.

 \begin{proposition} Let $\cdphiss$ be the TSS estimator in \eqref{eq:TSS-estimator-again}.
 Then